 How exactly is a dog euthanised?
 Your vet will explain the procedure as it happens – your dog may need an initial sedative if frightened an unable to relax –if your dog is already quiet the sedative may not be needed.
 The euthanasia medication most commonly used is pentobarbital which is a seizure medication when rendered in large quantities quickly makes your dog unconscious.

 Your vet must hold a special certificate to purchase the euthanasia solution – the combination of chemicals effect a quick and painless termination alongside complete muscle relaxation.
-No nerve impulses are conducted ensuring no thought, sensation, or movement.
+There are no nerve impulses, ensuring no thought, sensation, or movement.

-The euthanasia solution is made specifically to act quickly but must be administered through a vein – usually within a few seconds your dog will take a deeper breath and lapse into what looks like a deep sleep.
-There may be a few more breaths taken before all movement ceases.
-Within a minute the heart and brain functions are shut down – as your pet passes soiling may occur but this a normal part of the process.
+Euthanasia specifically acts quickly, and the vet administers it through a vein.
+Usually within a few seconds your dog will take a deeper breath and lapse into what looks like a deep sleep.
+Your dog may take a few more breaths taken before all movement ceases.
+Within a minute the heart and brain functions shut down – as your pet passes soiling may occur but this a normal part of the process.
 Sometimes there are muscle spasms and air sounds as the air leaves the body – but your dog won’t still be alive.

 After the process your vet will listen to your dog’s heart to confirm death – letting you know that your dog has peacefully passed.
-You’ll be given time to say goodbye – you can take as long as you like.
+The vet will give you time to say goodbye – you can take as long as you like.
 If you’ve already made your after care and payment arrangements you can just leave when you’re ready.

 Dog euthanasia at home will be provided by highly qualified vets – and animal lovers from Cloud 9 Vets.
 The end of life practitioners understand the need to ensure your dog is spared any unnecessary suffering.
 If your dog is chronically unwell, recently diagnosed with a life-threatening illness, or getting old and uncomfortable, this caring home visit service will take care of your dog and you.